-On 2 January 2012, the Supreme Judicial Council announced that a committee of civilian judges will review all convictions with a view to commute sentences of all persons charged with offences involving political expression, not consisting of advocacy of violence."61
+On 2 January 2012, the Supreme Judicial Council announced that a committee of civilian judges will review all convictions with a view to commute sentences of all persons charged with offences involving political expression, not consisting of advocacy of violence."

 A very small number of individuals charged with crimes related to freedom of speech and expression have had their charges dropped and have been released.
-However, many other people who participated in protests were charged with multiple offenses, and as a result, have not been released.62
+However, many other people who participated in protests were charged with multiple offenses, and as a result, have not been released.

-Moreover, according to Human Rights Watch, a number of leading activists who were charged with free speech-related offenses-including Ibrahim Sharif, Abd al-Wahab Hussain, Abd al-Hadi al-Khawaja, Hassan Mushaima, and Abd al-Jalil Singace, among others-have not benefitted from judicial review of their cases, as ought to have been done in fulfillment of this recommendation.63
+Moreover, according to Human Rights Watch, a number of leading activists who were charged with free speech-related offenses-including Ibrahim Sharif, Abd al-Wahab Hussain, Abd al-Hadi al-Khawaja, Hassan Mushaima, and Abd al-Jalil Singace, among others-have not benefitted from judicial review of their cases, as ought to have been done in fulfillment of this recommendation.

-In addition, people continue to be charged with participating in peaceful protests, in violation of their rights to freedom of assembly and association-which are protected by Article 22 of the International Covenant on Civil and Political Rights (ICCPR).64 governments.
-For instance, US State Department spokesperson Victoria Nuland said, in a statement in August in which she referenced charges of "illegal gathering" against a human rights defender, that "[i]t's critical for all governments, including Bahrain, to respect freedom of express, freedom of assembly."66
+In addition, people continue to be charged with participating in peaceful protests, in violation of their rights to freedom of assembly and association-which are protected by Article 22 of the International Covenant on Civil and Political Rights (ICCPR).

-As has been widely acknowledged by outside groups, people continue to be arrested and charged (as in the case of Nabeel Rajab, for instance) with offenses related to their exercise of freedom speech and expression.65
+As has been widely acknowledged by outside groups, people continue to be arrested and charged (as in the case of Nabeel Rajab, for instance) with offenses related to their exercise of freedom speech and expression.